 - HRT 1123 INTRODUCTION TO HOSPITALITY AND TOURISM INDUSTRY An introduction to the hospitality and tourism industry.
 Discussions and industry observations to discover the opportunities, trends, problems, and organizations in the field.
 Three hours lecture.
 Three semester hours credit. - HRT 1213 SANITATION AND SAFETY Basic principles of microbiology, sanitation, and safety for a food service operation.
 The course studies the implementation of sanitation procedures, cost control, risk reduction standards in a hospitality operation.
 ServSafe Sanitation Certification from the National Restaurant Association is offered as a part of this course.
 Two hours lecture.
 Two hours lab.
 Three semester hours credit. - HRT 1224 RESTAURANT AND CATERING OPERATIONS Principles of organizing and managing a food and beverage operation.
 Two hours lecture.
 Four hours lab.
-Four semester hours credit.

-- HRT 1413 ROOMS DIVISION MANAGEMENT An operational approach to rooms division management in the hospitality industry including front office management and housekeeping operations.
+Four semester hours credit. - HRT 1413 ROOMS DIVISION MANAGEMENT An operational approach to rooms division management in the hospitality industry including front office management and housekeeping operations.
 Two hours lecture.
 Two hours lab.
-Three semester hours credit. - HRT 2233 FOOD AND BEVERAGE CONTROL Principles and procedures involved in an effective food and beverage control system, including standards determination, the operating budget, cost-volume profit analysis, income and cost control, menu pricing, labor cost control, and computer applications..
+Three semester hours credit. - HRT 1511 Hospitality Seminar In this course, students will learn leadership and management skills necessary for success in hospitality and tourism management.
+One hour lecture.
+One semester hour credit. - HRT 2233 FOOD AND BEVERAGE CONTROL Principles and procedures involved in an effective food and beverage control system, including standards determination, the operating budget, cost-volume profit analysis, income and cost control, menu pricing, labor cost control, and computer applications..
 Two hours lecture.
 Two hours lab.
 Three semester hours credit. - HRT 2423 HOSPITALITY SECURITY MANAGEMENT AND LAW Issues surrounding the need for individualized security programs.
 Examines a variety of security equipment and procedures and discusses internal security for food service and lodging operations.
 This course provides awareness of the rights and responsibilities that the law grants to or imposes upon a hotelier and consequences of failure to satisfy legal obligations.
 Two hours lecture.
 Two hours lab.
 Three semester hours credit. - HRT 2613 HOSPITALITY SUPERVISION Supervisory skills in leadership styles, communication skills, motivational techniques, employee training techniques, and evaluation methods.
 Two hours lecture.
 Two hours lab.
 Three semester hours credit. - HRT 2623 HOSPITALITY HUMAN RESOURCE MANAGEMENT Principles of hospitality human resource management with an emphasis placed on the study of human behavior and human relations in the hospitality industry.
 Three hours lecture.
-Three semester hours credit. - HRT 2713 MARKETING HOSPITALITY SERVICES This course covers the application of marketing methodologies and terms to the hospitality and tourism industry, the use of sales techniques for selling to targeted markets, and developing marketing plans for hospitality and tourism operations.
-Two hours lecture.
-Two hours lab.
-Three semester hours credit. - HRT 2853 CONVENTION AND MEETING PLANNING Planning, promotion, and management of meetings, conventions, expositions, and events.
-Two hours lecture.
-Two hours lab.
-Three semesters hours credit. - HRT 2863 TOURISM PLANNING AND DEVELOPMENT This course is designed to provide the knowledge to plan and implement the marketing and management of special events and tourism events.
-Two hours lecture.
-Two hours lab.
-Three semester hours credit. - HRT 2916 SUPERVISED WORK EXPERIENCE IN HOTEL AND RESTAURANT MANAGEMENT TECHNOLOGY This course is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experiences.
-Six semester hours.
-18 hours externship. - CTE 1001 CPAS PREP This course consists of an extensive review of individual class blueprints provided by the RCU.
-This class is specifically for review of first year course material in preparation for the first year CPAS test.
-One hour lecture.
-One semester hour credit. - CTE 2001 CPAS PREP This course will focus on four major areas: reading strategies, understanding key terms, reading diagrams and an extensive review of the CPAS course blueprint.
-One hour lecture, one semester hour credit.
+Three semester hours credit. - HRT 2913 SUPERVISED WORK EXPERIENCE IN HOTEL AND RESTAURANT MANAGEMENT TECHNOLOGY This course is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experiences.
+Three semester hours credit is based upon 270 approved contact hours of work experience.

-PRECISION MANUFACTURING AND MACHINING TECHNOLOGY
+EAST CENTRAL COMMUNITY COLLEGE PRECISION MANUFACTURING AND MACHINING TECHNOLOGY